1005 N. Marion St.

 The Unsophisticated “Grow House” is the Most Likely Target of a Sting Operation

 Many of our clients have no criminal record.
-A serious drug accusation such as marijuana cultivation or trafficking can have serious collateral consequences which are most destructive to an individual with no criminal record who attempts a small cultivation of cannabis for personal consumption as a hobby or out of curiosity.
+A drug accusation such as marijuana cultivation or trafficking can have serious collateral consequences, which are most destructive to an individual with no criminal record who attempts to cultivate cannabis for personal consumption as a hobby or out of curiosity.

 Sting Operations in Marijuana Grow House Cases

-The larger grow house operations are more sophisticated, and less likely fall prey to the most common types of sting operations.
-How do law enforcement officers find marijuana grow house or cannabis cultivations operations in Florida?
+Large grow house operations are more sophisticated, and less likely to fall prey to the most common types of sting operations.
+How do law enforcement officers find marijuana grow house or cannabis cultivation operations in Florida?

-1. Law enforcement officers wait outside a hydroponic store and then follow home anyone who makes a purchase.
+1. Law enforcement officers wait outside a hydroponic store and then follow anyone who makes a purchase home.

 3. A neighbor reports suspicious activity.